 If, after an investigation, the Commissioner has reasonable grounds to believe that reprisals occurred, he must refer the case to the Public Servants Disclosure Protection Tribunal (theTribunal).
 The Tribunal is composed of judges of the Federal Court or a superior court of a province.

-During the course of a reprisal investigation, if deemed appropriate, the Commissioner may suggest a voluntary conciliation between both parties.
-This means that you and the person who reprised against you could come to a resolution together.
+During the course of a reprisal investigation, if deemed appropriate, the Commissioner may suggest a voluntary conciliation between the parties.
+This means that you and your employer can come to a resolution together.
 We can help you with this process.

 The Tribunal will decide if reprisal actions took place, and it has the power to order the appropriate remedy for you.
 The Tribunal can also order disciplinary sanctions against those who reprised against you, if requested by the Commissioner.

 Anyone who takes reprisal action against you is committing an offence and could face a fine of up to $10,000 and/or imprisonment for up to two years.